Rural and Remote Division of Family Practice

 2. Refer a colleague, with their consent, through: Refer a Colleague Form

-3. Matching: Our program lead will connect you with a Peer Supporter from across the province.
+3. Matching: Our program coordinator will connect you with a Peer Supporter from across the province.

 4. Timely response: You will hear back within one week of submitting your request.